pnetwork-association/pnetwork-v4/cpp/scripts/README.md

   the specified name.

-**Note:** every time you create a new wallet a new keypair is generated, if you want to assign more keypairs to a single wallet you'll need to it manually through nodeos.
+**Note:** every time you create a new wallet a new keypair is generated, if you want to assign more keypairs to a single wallet you'll need to it manually through `cleos`.

 **Note:** if you add a new keypair to a wallet, `create-account.sh` may not work as expected as it would consider the public key of the first pair generated when the wallet was created.